Polio and Post-Polio Syndrome

 How is polio transmitted?

-Polio is primarily spread through the fecal-oral route, where the virus enters the body through contaminated food or water.
+Polio is primarily spread through the fecal-oral route, where the virus enters the body through the mouth.

 What are the symptoms of polio?